ParkerLab/chromatin_information/README.md

 ## Contact
 * For questions directly about the paper, the corresponding author is Dr. Stephen C.J.
 Parker (scjp@umich.edu).
-* If anything here is or feels broken, or if you just have questions regarding how to set up the analyses, contact Ricardo Albanus directly at albanus@umich.edu.
+* If anything here is or feels broken, or if you just have questions regarding how to set up the analyses, contact Ricardo Albanus directly at dricardo@wustl.edu or create an Issue in this repository.